 There are many utilities used for software development related tasks that can be used to execute code in various forms to assist in development, debugging, and reverse engineering.
-These utilities may often be signed with legitimate certificates that allow them to execute on a system and proxy execution of malicious code through a trusted process that effectively bypasses application whitelisting defensive solutions.

-'''
+These utilities

 ===MSBuild===

-'''

 MSBuild.exe (Microsoft Build Engine) is a software build platform used by Visual Studio.
 It takes XML formatted project files that define requirements for building various platforms and configurations.[[Citation: MSDN MSBuild]]